todeveni/facebook-open-graph-update/readme.md

 ## Description

 Updates Facebook Open Graph when publishing or updating a post.
-Also known as "Facebook scraping".
+Also known as "Facebook scraping" or pre-caching.
+[Pre-caching](https://developers.facebook.com/docs/sharing/best-practices#precaching) fixes a known problem when content is shared for the first time and the image is missing.

 ## Installation